How to Prioritize Projects in 5 Easy Steps

 - An urgent project requires immediate attention to stay on track or keep business going.

-This time management matrix Stephen Covey developed makes it easy to prioritize work into 4 simple buckets.
+Use the time management matrix Stephen Covey developed to prioritize work into 4 simple buckets.

 Here’s how to handle each priority bucket: